Skip to content

 } } })

-Elysia provide more granular control over error handling, and scoping mechanism
+Elysia provides more granular control over error handling, and scoping mechanism

-While tRPC offers error handling using middleware-like, Elysia provide:
+While tRPC offers error handling using middleware-like, Elysia provides:

 2. Shorthand for mapping HTTP status and toResponse for mapping error to a response

-3. Provide a custom error code for each error
+3. Provides a custom error code for each error

 The error code is useful for logging and debugging, and is important when differentiating between different error types extending the same class.